Cal-Rex/milestone-project-4-fly-movement-library/README.md

     - Sign out

 **__Book Classes__**
-- If authenticated, on the dashboard page, users can click a button that will redirect them to the booking system that the client uses to manage classes
+- If authenticated, there is a panel on the dashbaord that allows users to book into their next class by opening the gym booking app in a seperate tab.

 **__Social features__**
-- Links to social Media platforms for the business such as Instagram and Facebook appear as branded buttons at the bottom of the page in the footer.
-- clicking on them will open the desired page in a seperate tab
+- a video playing the latest promotional feature as hero material loads whenever a user arrives ont he dashboard.

 **__Searching movements__**
 - in the navbar, users can make use of the search field that allows them to search for specific movements